-- Clean, sanitize, and scrub enclosures and cages
+- Clean, sanitize and scrub enclosures and cages.

-- Prepare special diets including fruits and vegetables, meat, quail, mice, and fish
+- Prepare special diets, including fruits and vegetables, meat, quail, mice, and fish.

-- Assist with physical exams, giving medications, and general medical care
+- Assist with physical exams, giving medications, and general medical care.

-- Rescue and release native wildlife
+- Rescue and release native wildlife.

 before starting.
-Animal care volunteers are required to make a six (6) month commitment of one shift per week.
-The shift times are as follows:
+Animal care volunteers are required to make a 6 month commitment of one shift per week.
+The shift times are:

 - Summer AM shift: 8:00am to 1:30pm | Winter AM shift: 9:00am to 1:30pm